shashank025/schemaviz/README.md

 2. Enter the connection string for your database, and
 3. Click "Visualize"

-You should see the tool display a directed graph showing the tables in your database and the relationships between them.
+The web application should shortly display a directed graph showing the tables in your database and the relationships between them.

-- **Screenshot:**

 Here's how it looks on my computer:

 <img
   style="border: solid 2px gray;"
-  src=".frontend/docs/screenshot_localhost_example.png"
+  src="frontend/docs/screenshot_localhost_example.png"
   alt="screenshot showing schemaviz interface on local webserver" width="80%" align="center" />